 In 1977, Birt, Hogg, and Dubé reported small papular skin lesions distributed over the scalp, forehead, face, and neck in 15 of 70 members in a kindred study.
 Histologic examination of the lesions revealed fibrofolliculomas, trichodiscomas, and acrochordons.
 The presence of this triad has been termed Birt-Hogg-Dubé syndrome (BHDS).
-[1, 2, 3, 4, 5, 6, 7] However, evidence suggests that these 3 lesions may actually represent only 1 lesion, the fibrofolliculoma, cut in various planes of section.
-[3, 8]
+[1, 2, 3, 4, 5, 6, 7] However, evidence suggests that these three lesions may actually represent only one lesion, the fibrofolliculoma, cut in various planes of section or during different stages of maturation.
+[3, 8, 9]

 In summary, Birt-Hogg-Dubé syndrome is an autosomal dominant disorder clinically manifested by fibrofolliculomas, renal cell carcinoma, lung cysts, and spontaneous pneumothorax.

-While the poly C tract in exon 11 of the folliculin gene is the mutational hotspot, multiple other germline mutations have been detected.
-[50, 51, 47, 30, 52, 53] The folliculin mutation detection rate was 88% by direct bidirectional DNA sequencing in the National Cancer Institute Birt-Hogg-Dubé syndrome cohort.
+Birt-Hogg-Dubé syndrome is caused by a mutation in the folliculin (FLCN) gene that has been mapped to the short arm of chromosome 17, specifically 17p11.2.
+[23, 20] Since its discovery, over 100 unique mutations in FLCN, caused by insertion/deletions, nonsense or splice-site mutation, have been identified.
+[19, 20, 21, 39, 40, 41] While the poly C tract in exon 11 of the folliculin gene is the mutational hotspot, multiple other germline mutations have been detected.
+[35, 42, 43, 44, 45, 46] The folliculin mutation detection rate was 88% by direct bidirectional DNA sequencing in the National Cancer Institute Birt-Hogg-Dubé syndrome cohort.
 Folliculin mutation databases have been established by Wei and colleagues at the National Cancer Institute and by the European BHDS Consortium.
-[54, 55, 56]
+[21, 39, 47]

 Birt-Hogg-Dubé syndrome is uncommon in the United States.
 Several families have been reported since Birt, Hogg, and Dubé described the original kindred in 1977.